-The revenue required to support increased employee costs derive from projected sales tax receipts, a public safety fee, consumer protection fees, revenue from innovations by the County Treasurer, and various user fees.
-Accordingly, the Proposed Budget includes an increase in the police force - with increased police patrols, 911 operators, and the formation of special units that may be needed from time-to-time such as anti-terror.
+The revenue required to support increased employee costs will be derived from projected sales tax receipts, a public safety fee, consumer protection fees, revenue from innovations by the County Treasurer, and various user fees.
+Accordingly, the Adopted Budget includes an increase in the police force with increased police patrols, 911 operators, and the formation of special units that may be needed from time-to-time such as anti-terror.
 This increase in force provides our police department a greater ability to intensify police patrols throughout local communities and assigned officers to special crime prevention units.
-The public safety fee will be assessed upon all parking and traffic notice of liability (NOL) violations to safeguard, facilitate and encourage the health, safety and welfare of the residents and businesses of the County.
+The public safety fee will be assessed upon all traffic notice of liability (NOL) violations to safeguard, facilitate and encourage the health, safety and welfare of the residents and businesses of the County.
 This funding mechanism is required to preserve a quality level of police protection and public safety within Nassau County.

-County's sales tax collections through August are up approximately 0.75% from the comparable period in 2015.
+County's sales tax collections are estimated to grow by approximately 2% compared to 2015.
 The major growth areas in 2016 have been in the motor vehicles, general merchandise stores and food services sectors Limiting the growth has been the reduction in gasoline and fuel prices - which is good news for motorists.

-The 2017 Proposed Budget reflects modest growth of 1.4% despite the current 0.75% growth currently seen in 2016.
+The 2017 Adopted Budget reflects conservative growth of 1.4% compared to the estimated growth seen in 2016.
 Progress in the regional economy and gradual easing of foreclosure pressures on the housing market will enable moderate increases in the future.
 Coupled with proximity to New York City's vibrant economy and the steadying influence of healthcare, positions Nassau for moderate growth in the longer term.